mluna-again/tmux-fzf-session-switch/README.md

 ## Requirements

 - [fzf](https://github.com/junegunn/fzf)
-- rg (recommended but not required)
+- Rg (recommended but not required)

-## Customization from me + tips
+## Customization from me

-- Work with session name have `space` character. e.g. "Thuan Pham is handsome"
+- Work with session name has `space` character. e.g. "Thuan Pham is handsome"
-- Don't confirm `y` to create new session, I just lazy press 2 time `Enter` to create new session.
+- Don't confirm `y` to create a new session, I just lazy press 2 times `Enter` to create a new session.
-- Pop-up windown instead of new window (required tmux >= v3.2)
+- Pop-up window instead of the new window (required tmux >= v3.2)

+## Tips

-> Use in command line
+### Use in command line

 ```bash
 function tmuxSessionSwitch() {